 Alexander Southwell advisers are specialist new build experts.
 Our team help customers buy their dream homes with a large number of national and regional new build developers.

-For customers buying a new build home we offer FEE FREE advice on mortgages and insurance.
+For customers buying a new build home we offer FEE FREE advice when finding you a mortgage deal and insurance.

 Why are New Build Mortgages Different to Standard Mortgages?

 Buying a new build property comes with certain issues that don’t apply to second hand properties.
 So, it’s important to seek advice so you are aware of all the factors that can affect your ability to get a new build mortgage.
 If your new build home is still within its build stage, you are buying a property and trying to get a mortgage without even seeing it.